Zayanderud: Water use and division

 Until the 1960s in Isfahan Province the distribution of water followed the Tomar, a document claimed to date from the 16th Century.
 The Tomar divided the flow of the Zayandeh River into 33 parts which were then specifically allotted to the eight major districts within the region.
 At the district level the water flow was divided either on a time basis, or by the use of variable weirs, so that the proportion could be maintained regardless of the height of the flow.

 For centuries Isfahan city had been an oasis settlement, noted for its surrounding fertile lands and prosperity.
 Until the 1960s industrial demand for water was minimal, which enabled the scarce water resources to be utilized primarily for agriculture.
 With a growing population within the basin, and rising standards of living particularly within the city, the pressure on water resources steadily increased until the division of water Tomar was no longer feasible.
 The creation of large steel works and other new industries demanded water.

 The Chadegan Reservoir dam project in 1972 was a major hydroelectric project to help with stabilizing water flow and generating electricity.
 The dam was initially named Shah Abbas Dam after Shah Abbas I, the most influential king of the Safavid dynasty, but it was changed to Zayandeh Dam after the Islamic revolution in 1979.
 Since 1972, the Chadegan Reservoir has helped prevent seasonal flooding of the Zayandeh River.
-Water discharge is increased during Persian New Year to allow the river to flow through Esfahan once more during the public holiday.

 80% of the Zayandeh's extracted water is used for agriculture, 10% for human consumption (drinking and domestic needs of a population of 4.5 million), 7% for industry (like the Zobahan-e-Esfahan and Foolad Mobarekeh steel companies and Isfahan's petrochemical, refinery and power plants) and 3% for other uses.
 There have been a number of tunnel projects (Koohrang) to redirect water from the Karun River (Iran's largest river that also starts in the Zagros Mountains), to the Zayandeh.
 These have helped provide water for the growing population and new industries in both Isfahan and Yazd provinces.

 While the drying-out of the lower reaches of the Zayandeh River has been attributed to drought, the main reasons are man-made.
 Poor planning and populist politics have led to years of mismanagement and overuse which resulted in seasonal dry-outs and ultimately caused the river to dry out completely before reaching Isfahan.